 Over the River and Through the Wood by Lydia Maria Child, illustrated by David Catrow — For some reason this book is really hard to find, but we think it’s delightful!
 It’s a new twist on the old song, and you’re bound to giggle while you read it!
 Ages 4-8.

 Need more reading this month, or are you hoping to foster gratitude and thanksgiving all year long?
-Check out this post for a list of our favorite books to foster thankfulness and gratitude year-round.
+Check out this post for a list of our favorite books to foster thankfulness and gratitude year-round or this post about the gratitude books we’re reading for our Family Focus of gratitude and thankfulness in November!

 What are your favorite Thanksgiving-specific books to read with your children?